An example how to calculate voltage drop and size of electrical cable

 PLC application for reduced voltage-start motor control

 Figure 1 shown below illustrates the control circuit and wiring diagram of a 65% tapped, autotransformer, reduced-voltage-start motor control circuit.
-This reduced voltage start minimizes the inrush current at the start… Read more
+This reduced voltage start minimizes the inrush current at the start of the motor (locked rotor current) to 42% of that… Read more

 Jun 04, 2014 | By Edvard Csanyi